Euclideon/vaultclient/docs/UserGuide.md

 - `Username` is the username you were given (or entered while registering).
 If you weren't provided with a username you may be able to register for one by visiting the server URL in your browser*
 - `Password` is your account password

+There are additional settings in the "Advanced Connection Settings" dropdown.

+- `Proxy Address` is the address for your internet proxy (this is provided by your system administrator).
+It can additionally include the port number and protocol.
+Examples include: `192.168.0.1`, `169.123.123.1:80` or `https://10.4.0.1:8081`.
+Leaving this blank will attempt auto-detection.
+- `Ignore Certificate Verification` will disable verification of the PEER and HOST certificate authorities.
+This setting should *ONLY* be used when instructed by your system administrator and only when errors are occuring during the login process.
+It will weaken the security between your computer and the Euclideon Vault Server.

+> NOTE: `Ignore Certificate Verification` will not be saved due to the security risk associated.
+You will need to enable this setting each time you open the application.

 *`Remember` will store the value you enter here for future use so you don't have to enter it every time.

 After logging in you should see the full user interface: